 The best area to stay is in and around the Old Town where most of the city’s attractions are located.

 Sokos Hotel Viru: the first ‘intourist’ hotel that allowed tourists in during Soviet times.
 The history and atmosphere of this redeveloped Soviet institution make this an authentic place to stay with all the new era facilities.
 As a bonus, the KGB museum on the last floor will give you the opportunity to learn about Soviet tourism and how the rooms were bugged to find potential spies.
-Book your stay here
+Check it out here

 Hotel St Barbara: a nice little mid range hotel that has everything you need for a very reasonable price.
-Book your stay here
+Check it out here

-Old town hostel Alur: the budget option for solo travellers Book your stay here
+Old town hostel Alur: the budget option for solo travellers Check it out here

 Tallinn has numerous cultural sights a traveller should see, located mainly around the Old Town